 You can tell from his soulful singing that Corneille is a sweet and sensitive man—but there is one thing we just can’t take for granted: knowing how to express that we are taking something for granted!
 First, take a look at what Corneille croons:

 Corneille says that he doesn’t want to take his chances (his luck) for granted.
 The infinitive of this verb phrase is prendre pour acquis.
 As you may have guessed, it literally translates as “to take for acquired,” but what it really means is “to take for granted.”
-This phrase is popular in French Canada, where Corneille eventually settled after leaving Africa.
+This phrase is popular in French Canada, where Corneille eventually settled after having to leave Rwanda.

 Now, if you are a real stickler for grammar, you are probably thinking that, because chances is feminine in gender and plural in number, Corneille should have made the adjective agree, using acquises instead of the masculine and singular acquis.
 However, in actual practice, French Canadians often don't make the acquis in prendre pour acquis agree with the noun to which it refers, though some make the argument that they should.

 Tenir pour acquis is the more traditional way to express the same sentiment, and is considered more "correct" (if not more popular).
 In France, both prendre pour acquis and tenir pour acquis are understood, but sound a bit formal and old-fashioned.
 The French prefer the phrase considérer comme acquis for use in common, everyday speech.

 Ne considère pas mon amour comme acquis, ou tu risquerais de me voir partir

 Don't take my love for granted, or one day you may find me gone.